 🏆 Pro tip: the question returns a quantitative result on a 0-100 scale, but there is more to this survey than what you see here: the real power is in the follow-up survey questions you ask to understand why people scored you low or high.
 PS: read more on the topic in our complete NPS guide to see how to get maximum value out of this type of survey.

 After potential customers have added one or more products to their shopping cart, e-commerce site Riot presents them with a powerful question: “If you could change anything on this page, what would you have us do?”

 If this was your website → you could use this question to create a list of the top issues experienced by your customers and work to implement changes that solve them.
 Note that the question is not specific to the page—you could use the same survey on any part of your website where you have a high bounce or exit rate, and use the qualitative feedback to zero in on what the problem(s) might be.

-Hotjar Polls on a product landing page
+Hotjar Surveys on a product landing page

 On one of its course pages, training provider Kaplan asks a single-choice question to determine “What is the main purpose of your visit today?”

 This first question is followed by a second one to identify the demographic category the visitor belongs to: